R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank02/FdF/README.md

+# FdF

+**Resolution of `common-core-rank02/FdF` (version 3) project, *mandatory* & 3/5 of the *bonus* parts.**

 ## FdF features

 - The entire program has been constructed with 32-bit integer variables!
 There isn't a single `long`, `float`, or `double` in the code.
 Both the zoom and the displacement are agile and the response is immediate.
 This, I found, was the only way to get my Raspberry Pi to draw 500 × 500 point maps.
-Color gradients are a bit more resource intensive, but they too are built with `int` variables \[see image D\].
+Color gradients are a bit more resource intensive, but they too are built with `int` variables \[see image src/D.png\].

 - Images are buffered to prevent screen-tearing as the pixels are plotted.